Cartilage Piercing Care, Healing & Cleaning

 It used to be advised by some piercers to rotate or twist earrings to help the piercing heal correctly.
 This is no longer advised.
 You should keep your hands off your earrings to prevent infection from bacteria, and that also means no twisting or moving the earring.
 And moving the jewelry actually is more likely to damage your cartilage piercing and prevent it from healing well.

 Don’t sleep on the piercing

 Sleeping on your piercing means it is pressed up against your pillow or bed sheets, or against your head.
 This exposes your piercing to bacteria and sweat, and leads to irritation.
-Laying on the piercing will make it feel more sore for longer.
+Laying on the piercing will make it feel sore for longer.
 Instead, let your piercing breathe and get good blood circulation by not pressing it against anything while you sleep.

 Don’t pick at any formed crust

-Your cartilage piercings will likely leak some clear to yellowish fluid that dries as a crust around the site.
+Your cartilage piercings will likely leak some clear-to-yellowish fluid that dries as a crust around the site.
 The fluid is a normal part of the healing process and does not mean you have an infection.
 Do not try to pick the crust off with your fingers or fingernails.
 Instead, wipe it off with a cotton swab dipped in saline.

 How To Clean A Cartilage Piercing

 You know that you should clean your cartilage piercing with saline.
 But how exactly do you do that?
 It’s simple.
 And you have three options.
 The first way is to use a pre-made saline solution for piercings.
 The second is to make your own saline solution.
 The third is to buy specially designed piercing aftercare healing products.